owlbarn/owl/README.md

 let x = Dense.(uniform 6 6 |> map (fun x -> x *.
 10.));;
 ```

 We can also iterate a matrix row by row, or column by column.
-The following code calcuates the sum of each row by calling `Dense.map_rows` function.
+The following code calculates the sum of each row by calling `Dense.map_rows` function.

 ```ocaml
 let x = Dense.(uniform 6 6 |> map_rows sum);;
 ```

+You can also fold elements by calling `Dense.fold`, fold rows by calling `Dense.fold_rows`.
+Similarly, there are also functions for `filter` operations.

+## Linear Algebra

+Simple matrix mathematics like add, sub, multiplication, and division are included in `Dense` module.
+Moreover, there are predefined shorthands for such operations.
+E.g., the following code.